mayank-dudhatra/Git-Task/Git_Task_List_01.md

 git cherry-pick <commit-hash>
 ```
 ```
-Explaination :- This Command Create a new branch and switch into it (IN one Step).
+Explaination :- git checkout -b cherry-pick-example: This Command Create a new branch and switch into it (IN one Step).

 git cherry-pick <commit-hash>: This command takes the changes introduced by the commit with the specified <commit-hash> and applies those changes to your current working branch as a new commit.
 ```